Chinchillas seem so happy and carefree.

-Additionally, check out my post about the most necessary chinchilla cage accessories here.
+Additionally, check out my post about the most necessary chinchilla cage accessories.

-These items allow your chinchilla to run around, in addition, to jump from ledge to ledge.
+These items allow your chinchilla to run around and jump from ledge to ledge.

 Picture it like this.

-Even if you are a completely ethical owner and spend one hour per day with your chinchilla out of the cage, you will still have 23 hours a day where they have nothing to do except mull around inside of the walls of the cage.
+Even if you spend a full hour per day with your chinchilla out of the cage, that still leaves 23 hours a day where it has nothing to do except mull around inside of the walls of the cage.

-The little things like this that you can do for nearly nothing out of your budget make a significant difference in keeping your chinchilla happy, healthy, and stimulated.
+Little things like this that you can do for very little money make a significant difference in keeping your chinchilla happy, healthy, and stimulated.